All Episodes

 And it's a whole different bunch of people that do that.

-Uh this this administration is a disaster from front to back, top to bottom, side to side.
+This administration is a disaster from front to back, top to bottom, side to side.

-We are a great nation at risk in a dangerous world, and we are being led by a young man child who is the most unqualified, inexperienced guy in whatever room he walks into, be it the situation room or the oval office or the cabinet room.
+And we are being led by a young man child who is the most unqualified, inexperienced guy in whatever room he walks into, be it the situation room or the Oval Office or the Cabinet Room.

-Did you see, by the way, that they put out a picture of Jay-Z, the well-known rapper sitting in the president's chair in a situation room.
+Did you see, by the way, that they put out a picture of Jay-Z, the well-known rapper, sitting in the president's chair in a situation room?

-Now that nobody gets in the situation room, less, least of all rappers.
+Now that nobody gets in the situation room, least of all rappers sitting there pretending to be running some foreign policy operation.

 But they put the picture out there.